ChunKit99/TimeTableHelper/README.md

   * Next line for new course / new section
   * No extra empty line / "part"
   * The order of course will be the order of select section for course
-     * For example: In CourseDetail.txt, BPA11303 follow by BPB14203, therefore it will start to select Lecture of BPA11303 and lab of BPA11303(if any) from CourseDetail.txt 		and next to BPB14203
+     * For example: In CourseDetail.txt, start form BPA11303 and follow by BPB14203.
+     * Therefore it will start to select Lecture of BPA11303 and lab of BPA11303(if any) from CourseDetail.txt.
+     * After that will continue to select lecture and lab BPB14203